karanacharya/Uber/Backend/Readme.md

 ## Notes
 - Ensure that the email and password are correct.
 If the credentials do not match, the login will fail.

+# User Logout Endpoint

+## Endpoint

+`GET /users/logout`

+## Description

+This endpoint allows a logged-in user to log out by invalidating their current session token.
+It clears the authentication token from the client's cookies and adds the token to a blacklist to prevent further use.

+## Required Data

+No request body is required for this endpoint.
+The token is expected to be sent via cookies or the `Authorization` header.

+## Responses

+### Success

+- **Status Code**: `200 OK`
+- **Response Body**:
+  {
+      "message": "Logged out"
+  }

+### Client Error

+- **Status Code**: `401 Unauthorized`
+- **Response Body**:
+  {
+      "message": "No token provided"
+  }

+## Notes

+- Ensure that the user is logged in before attempting to log out.
+If no valid token is provided, the logout will fail.
+- The token is invalidated by adding it to a blacklist, ensuring it cannot be used again.